open-dxp/web-to-print-bundle/README.md

 title: Web to Print Module
 ---

-# Pimcore Web to Print Module
+# OpenDXP Web to Print Module

-Adds the ability to create web-to-print documents in Pimcore and to convert them into a PDF.
+Adds the ability to create web-to-print documents in OpenDXP and to convert them into a PDF.

 ## Features in a Nutshell

-- Add web2print support for generating PDFs to Pimcore.
+- Add web2print support for generating PDFs to OpenDXP.
-- Add new Pimcore-specific Document types to create print documents with Pimcore Documents (and all related concepts and features).
+- Add new OpenDXP-specific Document types to create print documents with OpenDXP Documents (and all related concepts and features).
 - Allow creating single pages and whole catalogs with chapters, subchapters and table of contents.
-- Integrate different adapters to render documents to PDFs: Chromium, Gotenberg, PDF reactor.
+- Integrate different adapters to render documents to PDFs: Gotenberg, PDF reactor.

 ## Documentation Overview
 * [Installation](./doc/00_Installation.md)